 Diphtheria toxin (DT) is encoded on a lysogenic bacteriophage in C. diphtheriae that colonize the upper respiratory tract epithelium.
 Following bacteriophage lysogeny, C. diphtheriae release DT, which then disseminates throughout the body.
-DT targets many different tissues through its ability to bind to the ubiquitous cellular receptor heparin-binding epidermal growth factor (HB‑EGF).
+DT targets many different tissues through its ability to bind to the ubiquitous heparin-binding epidermal growth factor-like growth factor (HB-EGF) receptor.
 After receptor binding, the DT-receptor complex undergoes clathrin-mediated endocytosis and traffics to an early endosome.
-Once internalized, DT is processed by host proteases, which results in the formation of a disulphide bonded dipeptide consisting of an A subunit and a B subunit (A-B toxin).
-Endosomal acidification promotes the insertion of the B subunit into the membrane to deliver the A domain across the endosomal membrane, where reduction of the disulphide bond releases the A domain into the cytosol.
+Once internalized, DT is processed by host proteases, which results in the formation of a disulfide bonded dipeptide consisting of an A subunit and a B subunit (A-B toxin).
+Endosomal acidification promotes the insertion of the B subunit into the membrane to deliver the A domain across the endosomal membrane, where reduction of the disulfide bond releases the A domain into the cytosol.
 The A subunit then catalyzes the ADP-ribosylation of eEF-2 resulting in the inhibition of the function of eEF-2 and consequent inhibition of protein synthesis.

 The toxin produced by Pseudomonas aeruginosa is an A-B toxin of 613 amino acids that is closely related to DT.
 This toxin is referred to as Pseudomonas aeruginosa exotoxin (PE, encoded by the TOXA gene).
 Despite limited primary amino acid homology, the A domains of PE and DT are structurally related.
 PE uses low density lipoprotein receptor-related protein 1 (LRP1) as a host receptor.
 Like DT, PE is cleaved by a cellular protease and is internalized via clathrin-mediated endocytosis.
 However, unlike the mechanism for delivery of the A subunit of CT to the cytosol, PE undergoes retrograde trafficking through the Golgi to the ER.
 Within the ER, reduction of the disulfide bond and use of the cellular ER-associated degradation (ERAD) system enables the A domain to traverse the ER membrane into the cytosol.
 Once in the cytosol, the PE A subunit catalyzes the same mechanism as DT, ADP-ribosylation of the diphthamide residue of eEF-2.back to the top

 inhibits prokaryotic peptidyltransferase